anlsnke/FlexibleCalculator/README.md

 System.out.println(chainResult); // Output: 30
 ```

-## Test Cases
+## Testing
-All test cases are in CalculatorTest.java
+JUnit test cases are in test/CalculatorTest.java.
+Please make sure you add the lib folder to your system path so you can run this file.

 ## Assumptions
 1. Since Operation is an enum, there can never be an invalid input to calculate().
 So, not going to handle that.
 If the input could also be a string, then we can validate accordingly and throw an exception for illegal arguments